scipy.interpolate.

 wiarray_like, optional

 The barycentric weights for the chosen interpolation points xi.
 If absent or None, the weights will be computed from xi (default).
 This allows for the reuse of the weights wi if several interpolants are being calculated using the same nodes xi, without re-computation.
+This also allows for computing the weights explicitly for some choices of xi (see notes).

 Attributes: